TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 13/Job 13.5.md

 ---

-Oh that ye would altogether hold your peace!
-And it would be your wisdom.
+Oh that you would be completely silent!
+Then you would be wise.